tujson/GlassEcho/README.md

 ## Instructions
 - Install the Glass app on Glass
 - Install the Phone app on your Phone
-- Open GlassEcho on your Phone
+- Open GlassEcho on Glass
-- Click "Connect"
+- Open GlassEcho on Phone
-	- If you've already paired Glass with your Phone via Bluetooth, click on Glass in the popup dialog.
+- Click "Connect" on your Phone
-	- Otherwise, on Glass, navigate to Settings -> Bluetooth -> Pair new device Then click "Pair new device" on the popup dialog on your phone.
-Then select Glass, and wait for the prompt that'll pop up on your phone and Glass (make sure to accept these!).
+	- Click "Allow" in the popup dialog.
-- Open GlassEcho on your Glass
+	- Scan the QR code on your Phone with the GlassEcho app on Glass.
-- You should hear a chime from Glass and it should say "Connected" in GlassEcho on Glass.
-If this isn't the case, tap on Glass while in the GlassEcho card, and select "Connect" in the options menu.
+	- If it errors while reading the QR code, simply quit out of the Glass app and try scanning again.
-- Glass should now indicate that it's connected!
-Try receiving a notification!
+- Glass should now be connected!
+Try sending a notification.

 ## Development Priorities
 - Making the pairing process easier.